ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 -- LICENSE file in the root directory of this source tree.
 -->
 The point of using CQL is to facilitate access to a SQLite database so we'll switch gears to a slightly more complicated setup.
 We'll still keep things fairly simple but let's start to use some database features.

-Note: it is not the intent of this tutorial to also be a primer for the SQLite programming language which is so ably documented on https://sqlite.org/.
-Please refer to that site for details on the meaning of the SQL statements used here if you are new to SQL.
+>NOTE: it is not the intent of this tutorial to also be
+>a primer for the SQLite programming language which is so ably documented on https://sqlite.org/.
+>Please refer to that site for details
+>on the meaning of the SQL statements used here if you are new to SQL.

 ### A Sample Program